dylanpicart/regression_nyc_cov_conc/README.md

 # Regression Analysis on SARS-CoV-2 concentrations measured in NYC Wastewater

-This project aims to utilize API building to source relevant data, SQL to create a database with tables to store, manipulate, and discover insights about this dataset, Pandas & Matplotlib to create visuals to gain insight into the trends of COVID-19 concentration trends over time, & a Linear Regression Model using scikit-learn to predict the trend of future SARS-CoV-2 concentrations in NYC wastewater.
+This project aims to utilize API building to source relevant data, SQL to create a database with tables to store, manipulate, and discover insights about this dataset, Pandas & Matplotlib to create visuals to gain insight into the trends of COVID-19 infection rates over time, & a Linear Regression Model using scikit-learn to predict the trend of future SARS-CoV-2 concentrations in NYC wastewater.

 ## Dataset

-The dataset used in this project is sourced from NYC OpenData and contains the testing dates, locations, COVID-19 concentrations, annotations, etc., which are important in measuring the trends over time.
+The dataset used in this project is sourced from NYC OpenData and contains the testing dates, locations, SARS-CoV-2 concentrations, annotations, etc., which are important in measuring the trends over time.
 For a comprehensive description of this dataset, please refer to the documentation source found [here](https://data.cityofnewyork.us/Health/SARS-CoV-2-concentrations-measured-in-NYC-Wastewat/f7dc-2q9f).

 ## Data Context